twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TINSERTGLYPHFORM** – Used when inserting glyphs.
 The default push button is **OK**.
 The **Help** button does nothing in old versions.
 * **TINSTALLEDFONTSFORM** – Displays a dialog to open installed fonts in the computer.
 The default push button is **OK**.
 The **Help** button does nothing in old versions.
 * **TKERNINGFORM** – Used in old versions when viewing or editing the legacy kerning tables (not the GPOS kerning tables).
 See the OpenType Designer in recent versions to edit the GPOS kerning tables.
-* **TKERNINGNEWPAIRFORM** – Used when adding a kerning pair in the legacy kerning tables.
+* **TKERNINGNEWPAIRFORM** – Used when adding a kerning pair to the legacy kerning tables.
 The default push button is **OK**.
 * **TMAINFORMFCP3** – Version 3.0 only.
 Used when starting FontCreator.
-Maximizing changes the title bar.
-(See TMAINFORMFONTCREATOR in recent versions)
+(See `TMAINFORMFONTCREATOR` in recent versions)
 * **TMAINFORMFONTCREATOR** – Used when starting FontCreator.
 * **TMETRICSFORM** – Used when configuring metrics options.
 The default push button is **OK**.
 * **TNAMINGFORM** – For versions 3.0 through 6.0 only, displays a dialog where you can manually change the naming fields of a font.
 The default push button is **OK**.
-See TFONTPROPERTIESFORM in recent versions.
+See `TFONTPROPERTIESFORM` in recent versions.
 * **TNEWTRUETYPEFONTFORM** – Used when creating a new font.
 The default push button is **OK**.
 * **TOPTIONSFORM** – Displays a dialog where you can set a plethora of FontCreator options.
 The default push button is **OK**.
 The **Help** button does nothing in old versions.
 * **TPASTESPECIALFORM** – Used when pasting data for glyphs in the clipboard.
 The default push button is **OK**.
 In the Items list (versions 5.5 through 6.0 only), Glyph Outline Data and Glyph Metrics (i.e. the first two items) are checked by default.
 * **TPCLTFORM** – For versions 3.0 through 6.5 only, displays a dialog where you can include or edit the old PCL5 data for legacy printers.
 The default push button is **OK**.
 * **TPERFORMTRANSFORMATIONFORM** – For versions 5.6 and newer, displays the Glyph Transformer.
 The default push button is **OK**.
 * **TPLATFORMMANAGERFORM** – For versions 2.0 through 6.5 only, displays a dialog where you can choose which platform to support in the font.
 The default push button is **OK**.
-* **TPOSTSCRIPTNAMESFORM** – Used when changing PostScript names for glyphs in the font.
+* **TPOSTSCRIPTNAMESFORM** – Used when changing PostScript names for any glyph in the font.
 The default push button is **OK**.
-* **TPRINTABORTFORM** – Used when the font printing is cancelled.
+* **TPRINTABORTFORM** – Used when cancelling font printing process.
 * **TPRINTFONTFORM** – Used when printing anything in the font.
 * **TPRINTGLYPHFORM** – Used when printing a glyph.
 * **TPROGRESSFORM** – Progress window.
 The cursor for this form is **Busy**.
 The default push button is **Cancel**.
 * **TREGISTERFORM** – For unregistered copies of FontCreator, displays a dialog where you can enter the registration code (**Help: Register**).
 This removes the splash screen on startup and enables most features disabled in versions 6.0 and 8.0 until 12.0.2539 for unregistered users.
 * **TRESOURCEEDITORDLG** – In old versions only, used when editing resources.
 * **TSELECTCOMPOSITEGLYPHMEMBERFORM** – Used when adding glyph members to a composite glyph.
 The default push button is **OK**.
-* **TSHAREWAREFORM** – For old versions and unregistered copies of FontCreator, displays this notice when pressing **Start** on the splash screen after the trial period is exceeded.
+* **TSHAREWAREFORM** – For unregistered copies of FontCreator, displays this notice when pressing **Start** on the splash screen after the trial period is exceeded.
 (Only in old versions)
 * **TSORTGLYPHSFORM** – Used when changing the glyph order within a font.
 The default push button is **OK**.
-* **TSPLASHFORM** – Displays this form on startup when the Reg key is not found.
+* **TSPLASHFORM** – Displays this form when starting in unregistered mode.
 The three buttons at the bottom are displayed in random order.
-If the trial period is exceeded, when starting the program five times it displays a random paragraph.
+After the trial period is exceeded and running the program five times, it displays a random paragraph.
 * **TTIPOFTHEDAYFORM** – Used in version 1.0 until 6.0 and also for newcomers and also in **Help: Tip of the Day**.
 FontCreator.tip will be used to display tips.
 On unregistered copies is a button labeled **Register**.
 If removed when not registered, it displays the "Access Violation".
 See FontCreator: Tips and Tricks in the High-Logic font forum for more details.
 * **TTRANSFORMFORM** – For simple glyphs only.
 The default push button is **Apply**.
 * **TUNICODERANGEFORM** – Used when specifying the Unicode blocks or ranges encompassed by the font file in the mappings for double-byte platforms.
 The default push button is **OK**.
 * **TUPDATEREMINDERFORM** – Used when the program checks for updates as if **OnStartupShowUpdateReminder** is enabled.
 The default push button is **OK**.
 * **TUSEDBYFORM** – Displays an overview of all glyphs that use the selected glyph.
 The default push button is **OK**.
 * **TVALIDATIONWIZARDFORM** – Displays a dialog where you can validate the font for errors.
 The default push button is **Next**.
 * **TWARNINGFORM** – Used for warnings.
-(See also TWIDEWARNINGFORM in new versions)
+(See also `TWIDEWARNINGFORM` in new versions)
 * **TWELCOMEFORM** – Used for newcomers as if **OnStartupShowWelcome** is enabled.
 The default push button is **OK**.
 * **TWIDEMESSAGEFORM** – Used for messages.
-* **TWIDEWARNINGFORM** – Used for warnings, replaces TWARNINGFORM in old versions.
+* **TWIDEWARNINGFORM** – Used for warnings, replaces `TWARNINGFORM` in old versions.